-Each facility will be bid in the next REIPPPP bidding process using the special purpose vehicle (SPV), Keren Energy Visserspan No. 1, 2, 3 or 4 but it is not certain which of the four, or if all four proposed facilities, will actually be successful and consequently, constructed.
+Each facility will be bid in the next Renewable Energy Independent Power Producer Procurement Programme (REIPPPP) bidding process using the special purpose vehicle (SPV), Keren Energy Visserspan No. 1, 2, 3 or 4 but it is not certain which of the four, or if all four proposed facilities, will actually be successful and consequently, constructed.

-The SPV for Visserspan Solar PV Facility - Project 2, is Keren Energy Visserspan No. 2 (Pty) Ltd.
+The SPV for Visserspan Solar PV Facility - Project 3, is Keren Energy Visserspan No. 3 (Pty) Ltd.

-The findings, results, observations and recommendations given here are based on the best scientific and professional knowledge available from information provided and verified, where required, by site visits.
+The findings, results, observations and recommendations given here are based on the best scientific and professional knowledge available from information provided by the Applicant and independent specialists.
+Where required, information has been verified by site visits.